sakshamjn/Disease-prediction/README.md

 ## Description

-This Project is a Machine Learning based approach to predict various diseases with the help of symptoms
+This Project is a Machine Learning based approach to predict various diseases with the help of symptoms.

 #### Technologies